 In July of 2015, the 57th Alumni Association joined with over 2,106 backers to help save the airplane that led the D-Day Invasion.

-A living history group joined “Pee Wee” Martin in this photo.
-Front row, third from left is James "Pee Wee" Martin, one of a handful of men still alive that jumped with the 101st Airborne on D-Day.
+A living history group joined “Pee Wee” Martin, front row, third from left.
+James "Pee Wee" Martin, one of a handful of men still alive that jumped with the 101st Airborne on D-Day.

 That’s All, Brother | C-47A 42-92847

 When Gen. Dwight Eisenhower, supreme commander of Allied forces in Europe, reviewed the major events of the Second World War, he identified four “Tools of Victory” -- items that had a significant impact on the war.
 His list included the Bazooka, the Jeep, the Atomic Bomb and a single aircraft type – the C-47.
 Of the more than 10,000 C-47s built, none is more central to the story of World War II than the aircraft that led the D-Day Invasion, That’s All, Brother.

 Constructed at the Douglas Aircraft facility in Tulsa, Okla., in early 1944, That’s All, Brother was delivered to the 438th Troop Carrier Group (TCG) during the second week of April.
 The 438th TCG was already deployed to England in preparation for the planned invasion of Europe.
 That’s All, Brother was assigned to the 87th Troop Carrier Squadron, already renowned for their exceptional flying skills.
 These skills earned them the job of paving the route into France for the largest airborne invasion in history.

 That’s All, Brother was selected to lead the invasion, by Lt.
 Col. John M. Donalson, commander of the 438th TCG.
 Donalson, who planned to pilot the lead airplane himself, picked That’s All, Brother because of its name, which he thought would be a clear message to Adolf Hitler.